|Quick Facts: Insulation Workers|

 $18.17 per hour

 |Work Experience in a Related Occupation||None|

 |On-the-job Training||See How to Become One|

-Insulation workers install and replace the materials used to insulate buildings and their mechanical systems to help control and maintain temperature.
+Insulation workers install and replace the materials used to insulate buildings to help control and maintain the temperatures in buildings.

-Most floor, ceiling, and wall insulation workers learn their trade informally on the job since no formal education is typically required.
+Most floor, ceiling, and wall insulation workers learn their trade on the job since no formal education is typically required.
 Most mechanical insulation workers complete an apprenticeship program after earning a high school diploma or equivalent.

 Compare the job duties, education, job growth, and pay of insulation workers with similar occupations.